FAQs (Frequently Asked Questions)

 Plotted answers are provided for the exercises and cruises so you can check your work.

-How do I write the CYA exam?
+How do I write the Sail Canada exam?

 How do I write the ASA exam?